 Once your boat is advertised in print and online, the broker will be the only contact person for future buyers.
 This will avoid you being bothered by phone call and emails that require quick answers.

-You also won’t need to be around to organize visits and welcome visitors in their preferred language.
+You also won’t need to be around to organize visits, welcome visitors in their preferred language and explain technicalities.

 You’ll be able to contact your broker at any time.
 He’ll be on hand to answer your queries, to guide you and to share his knowledge.
 You will be kept in the loop at each step of the sales procedure.

-The broker will only receive his commission once the sale has gone through.
+The broker will only receive his commission once the sale has gone through successfully.